 Big trucks have to go through annual inspections for safety reasons.
 The driver or company should also inspect trucks before and after trips.
 Inspection prevents equipment failure that can lead to accidents if unchecked.

 You can find the complete federal regulations at www.fmcsa.dot.gov.
 While some exemptions apply, many states also use these regulations for intra-state vehicle operation.
 If you have been injured in an 18-wheeler accident, you should find an experienced lawyer to help you with your case.

 When you or a loved one gets injured, the last thing you want to worry about are motor vehicle laws.
-A Texas truck accident law firm like the Stephens Law Firm Accident Lawyers can take these matters off your hands.
+A Texas commercial truck accident attorney in Houston, TX like the Stephens Law Firm Accident Lawyers can take these matters off your hands.
 You deserve compensation for your accident.
 Call today for a free consultation.

 Types of Trucking Accidents We Handle in Houston and Across Texas:

 - Wide Turn Accidents

 - Head-on Collisions